MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/devices/Get-ActiveSyncMailboxPolicy.md

 Use the Get-ActiveSyncMailboxPolicy cmdlet to retrieve the Mobile Device mailbox policy settings for a specific Mobile Device mailbox policy.

-The Get-ActiveSyncMailboxPolicy cmdlet will be removed in a future version of Microsoft Exchange.
-Use the Get-MobileDeviceMailboxPolicy cmdlet instead.
-If you have any scripts that use the Get-ActiveSyncMailboxPolicy cmdlet, update them to use the Get-MobileDeviceMailboxPolicy cmdlet.
+Note: In Exchange 2013 or later, use the Get-MobileDeviceMailboxPolicy cmdlet instead.
+If you have scripts that use Get-ActiveSyncMailboxPolicy, update them to use Get-MobileDeviceMailboxPolicy.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).